-If you feel like you need a vacation after a vacation, or just another day off after the weekend, you’re not alone.
-The transition from fun, sun, sea, and relaxation to busy working days is always stressful.
-After soaking up the sun and lounging on the sand, making the switch from diving into waves to diving back into work may feel daunting.
+If you feel like you need a vacation after a vacation or just another day off after the weekend, you’re not alone.
+The transition get back to work after seasonal holidays is always stressful.
+After soaking up the sun and lounging on the sand, making the switch from diving into the waves to diving back to work may feel daunting.

-According to some studies, post-trip happiness doesn’t last long, unless you had an extremely relaxed holiday over quite a long time.
-Since people try to make the most of their time off work, most office workers come back not nearly rested enough.
+According to some studies, post-trip happiness doesn’t last long, unless you had an extremely relaxed holiday over quite a long time before you get back to work.
+Because people try to make the most of their seasonal holidays or other vacation time, most office workers are back to work feeling exhausted.

-A major challenge for everyone returning to work after holidays is increasing, or at least maintaining productivity at work.
+A major challenge for everyone returning to work after a “happy holidays” season is increasing, or at least maintaining productivity at work.

 If this sounds familiar to you, check out our tips on how to get better at “vacation recovery”.

-Returning home is the last thing you focus on when planning your time away.
-However, it is one of the most important things you can do prior to going away.
+Getting back to work or home is the last thing you focus on when planning your time away.
+However, it is one of the most important things you can do before going away.

 The more loose ends from assignments you manage to tie up in advance, the better.
 Yes, work never ends.
-But if you deal with pressing issues at work before heading on vacation, your homecoming won’t feel so overwhelming as you will already have some progress to work with upon return.
+But if you deal with pressing issues at work before heading on seasonal holidays or other vacations, your homecoming won’t feel so overwhelming, as you will already have some progress to make when you are back to work.

-Moreover, vacationing with a clear conscience and a clear head is priceless.
+Moreover, taking seasonal holidays with a clear conscience and a clear head is priceless.

-Don’t forget to turn on your out-of-office either.
+Don’t forget to turn on your out-of-office message, either.
 By doing so, you don’t just notify colleagues and partners of your absence.
-You also let them know you will need a little extra time to get back on track and dive back into work upon your return.
+You also let them know you will need a little extra time to get back on track and will dive back in when you are back to work.

 Make a to-do list of tasks and rank them in order of importance

-There is no point in trying to fulfill all of your tasks in one day.
-The impossible goal of doing everything as soon as we return is one of the reasons why we dread the very idea of coming back.
-Let’s admit it, ranking things in order of importance is hard since pretty much everything at work that stacks up all look like top priorities.
+There is no point in trying to complete all of your tasks in one day.
+The impossible goal of doing everything as soon as we return is one of the reasons why we dread the very idea of coming back to work.
+Let’s face it: ranking things in order of importance is difficult because almost everything at work that adds up appears to be top priorities.